sagemath/trac_to_gh/Issue 9009.md

 # Issue 9009: Mercurial is not building 64-bit with OpenSolaris with SAGE64=yes.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9009

 Original creator: drkirkby